thomas-fossati/draft-psa-token/draft-tschofenig-rats-psa-token.md

 {: #sec-profile-definition-claim}

-The Profile Definition claim encodes the unique identifier that corresponds to the EAT profile described by this document.
+The Profile Definition claim encodes the unique identifier that corresponds to one of the EAT profiles described by this document.
 This allows a receiver to assign the intended semantics to the rest of the claims found in the token.

 The EAT `profile` (claim key 265) is used.
-The following constraints apply to its type:

-* The URI encoding MUST be used.
+The URI encoding MUST be used.

-* The value MUST be `http://arm.com/psa/2.0.0`.
+The value MUST be one of:

+* `tag:psacertified.org,2023:psa#a+es` for the profile defined in {{sec-ecdsa-profile}},
+* `tag:psacertified.org,2023:psa#s+hmac` for the profile defined in {{sec-hmac-profile}}.

+Future profiles derived from the "base" PSA profile SHALL mint their unique value as described in {{sec-profile-uri-structure}}.

 This claim MUST be present in a PSA attestation token.